orkets/orkets/README.md

 I started to see what's hidden in these files. all of them have either jpg or png extention except for one
 ![DemoCreatorSnap_2023-09-26 09-55-09](https://github.com/orkets/orkets/assets/111442711/c8b9c9d2-ae36-4868-8bd4-3a7cbe835672)

 i tried to to go deeper with this specific file using exiftool

 ![DemoCreatorSnap_2023-09-26 09-58-33](https://github.com/orkets/orkets/assets/111442711/88dae496-7aa7-4b87-a5c3-450ba4f71725)

-### You can skip this step by using stegcracker to open the aa.jpg file and it would get the password immediately but i thought why not trying to solve it :) ###
+# You can skip the following step by using stegcracker to open the aa.jpg file and it would get the password immediately but i thought why not trying to solve it :) #

 ![DemoCreatorSnap_2023-09-26 10-16-25](https://github.com/orkets/orkets/assets/111442711/9aab7a50-bafc-4274-b8b3-546f6905a811)